didas72/Primes/README.md

 * Amount of numbers to check
 * Amount of numbers already checked
 * Primes found so far

+This layout is also written in Primes.Common\Serializers.cs, inside the PrimeJobSerializer class.

 With these values the programs are able to pause jobs, run them independently from other computers and group them into 'batches'.
 Batches are just a way to ensure we never have too many PrimeJob files in one directorym the programs place them in separate folders for easier access.